 Cory Klinge, Director of Technology

-If you need your Chromebook repaired, please contact your school office to arrange for the repair and to check-out a temporary Chromebook to use while yours is being fixed.
+If a student is bringing home their device in grades 6-12 (or because of online programming, or due to illness/quarantine) and a hardware failure or break occurs, please contact your school office to arrange for the repair and to check-out a temporary Chromebook to use while yours is being fixed.

 Once the repair is complete, you will be contacted by your school office staff to pick up your Chromebook.
 You may be asked to pay a small fine subject to the guidelines outlined on the Acceptable Use Policy and Chromebook User Agreement (posted below in Resources & Information).

 We use a variety of mobile apps in the District.
 Here are the top apps that families should consider downloading.

 - ParentVUE: Stay informed and connected to your child’s academic experience by accessing near real-time information on assignments and scores, attendance and demographic information.
 (App Store) (Google Play)

 - Seesaw: Used primarily in our elementary schools, the Seesaw app connects you with your child's teacher and allows you to see what students are working on during the day.
 (App Store) (Google Play)